Call for Satellite Symposia

-AMCP allows non-commercial, grant-supported satellite symposia in conjunction with its two (2) spring and fall national meetings.
+AMCP allows non-commercial, grant-supported satellite symposia in conjunction with select educational meetings.
 These symposia extend the educational experience of registered attendees at no additional charge.
-Topics that are broad in appeal, applicable to managed care and well-timed are likely to attract the largest attendance.
+Topics that are broad in appeal, applicable to managed care, and well-timed are likely to attract the largest attendance.
 AMCP attendees can gain continuing pharmacy education credit (CPE), continuing medical education credit (CME), continuing nursing education credit (CNE), or all three.

 AMCP makes reasonable attempts to attract quality attendees but does not guarantee a specific volume, level of qualification, or overall attendance.
 Attendance by any given symposium is a function of that symposium and not the responsibility of AMCP.
 AMCP will not refund the symposia fee based on attendance.
 Medical education companies may invite professionals beyond the AMCP meeting registrants.

 Satellite Symposia Application Submission Checklist:

 1. Satellite Symposium fee is due, in full, with the application along with proof of grant funding.

 The cost of a satellite symposium is $20,000.
 The fee includes:

 - A meeting room set in classroom style for up to 150 attendees.

-- One (1) six (6) foot table with two (2) chairs outside of the room and rope and stanchion for registration check-in.
+- A table with (2) chairs and a wastebasket outside of the meeting room for check in.

 - Placement of one professionally produced sign up to the size of a meter board outside of the satellite symposium room starting one hour prior to the published program start time.
 Sign design and printing is at the expense of the satellite host.